-Protecting your family from food poisoning doesn't begin at home.
-It begins at the grocery store.
+Food shopping is the first step in providing safe and healthy foods for your family.
 It is important to carefully select, package and transport food from the grocery store to home to keep it safe.
+Knowing how to select produce, dairy, meats and seafood can reduce your chance of foodborne illness.
 Follow these tips for a safe shopping experience:

 Make Cleanliness a Priority